Our Value

 Modeled after the National Academies of Sciences, Engineering and Medicine

-The Washington State Legislature asked the Academy to conduct a study to determine the value of distributed solar and storage in Washington state in order to create recommendations and options for a methodology or methodologies that utility regulators and governing bodies may use after the statutory four percent net metering threshold is met.
+The Washington State Legislature funded the Academy to conduct a study to determine the value of distributed solar and storage in Washington state in order to create recommendations and options for a methodology or methodologies that utility regulators and governing bodies may use after the statutory four percent net metering threshold is met.

-New members were elected in recognition of their scientific achievement and willingness to work on behalf of the Academy for the benefit of Washington State.
+New members were elected in recognition of their scientific achievement and willingness to work on behalf of the Academy for the benefit of Washington state.